André Clouet brut Chalky

 Description

-Chalky - Visually and on the palate, a homage to the chalk terroir of Champagne!
-100% Chardonnay from the 2013 vintage (although not declared as such) from the Montagne de Reims and the Côte de Blancs.
-With only 6g of residual sweetness, this Blanc de Blancs Champagne presents itself elegant, full-bodied, yet firm and with an almost maritime salinity, accompanied by an exotic citrus basket and fresh apple notes.
-A Clouet Champagne with its very typical charm and creamy smoothness, accompanied by plenty of minerality and aromatic length.
+With its stylish white bottle, it is the highlight at any (white) party!
+Chalky - A visual and flavourful homage to the chalk terroir of Champagne.
+100% Chardonnay from the 2013 vintage (although not labelled as such) from the Montagne de Reims and the Côte de Blancs.
+This Blanc de Blancs Champagne is elegant, full-bodied and has an almost maritime- like salinity.
+A Clouet champagne with its typical charm and creamy mellowness, accompanied by plenty of minerality and aromatic length.
+With the accompanying elegant gift box, it is not only an eye-catcher at any party, but also the perfect gift for any champagne fan.

 Falstaff Sparkling Special 2022: 93 points